IshraqueSarwar/symmetrical-Abrain-cell/README.md

 	5. make explicit int and double overload func(currently using auto)			<--- if not done, compiler will keep throwing warnings may not work below c++17
+		Solution was to just use double as arg.

+	6. Make the division operation more efficient using mul--> tensor*(1/n)